cloudstateio/cloudstate/README.md

 1. A standards effort — defining a specification, protocol between the user functions and the backend, and a TCK.
 2. A reference implementation — implementing the backend and a set of client API libraries in different languages.

-CloudState's reference implementation is leveraging [Knative](https://cloud.google.com/knative/), [gRPC](https://grpc.io/), [Akka Cluster](https://doc.akka.io/docs/akka/current/index-cluster.html), and [GraalVM](https://www.graalvm.org/) on [Kubernetes](https://kubernetes.io/), allowing applications to not only scale efficiently, but to manage distributed state reliably at scale while maintaining its global or local level of data consistency, opening up for a whole range of new addressable use-cases.
+CloudState's reference implementation is leveraging [Knative](https://cloud.google.com/knative/), [gRPC](https://grpc.io/), [Akka Cluster](https://doc.akka.io/docs/akka/current/index-cluster.html), and [GraalVM](https://www.graalvm.org/) running on [Kubernetes](https://kubernetes.io/), allowing applications to not only scale efficiently, but to manage distributed state reliably at scale while maintaining its global or local level of data consistency, opening up for a whole range of new addressable use-cases.

 Join us in making this vision a reality!